 This web page shows only a small excerpt of our Drew research.
-Another 231 words(16 lines of text) are included under the topic Early Drew History in all our PDF Extended History products.
+Another 325 words(23 lines of text) covering the years 1203, 1316 and 1610 are included under the topic Early Drew History in all our PDF Extended History products.

 Some of the Drew family moved to Ireland, but this topic is not covered in this excerpt.
-Another 90 words(6 lines of text) about their life in Ireland is included in all our PDF Extended History products.
+More information about their life in Ireland is included in all our PDF Extended History products.

 Because of this political and religious unrest within English society, many people decided to immigrate to the colonies.
 Families left for Ireland, North America, and Australia in enormous numbers, traveling at high cost in extremely inhospitable conditions.
 The New World in particular was a desirable destination, but the long voyage caused many to arrive sick and starving.
 Those who made it, though, were welcomed by opportunities far greater than they had known at home in England.
 Many of these families went on to make important contributions to the emerging nations of Canada and the United States.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Drew or a variant listed above:

-Drew Settlers in the United States in the 17th Century
+Drew Settlers in United States in the 17th Century

 - Edward Drew, who arrived in Virginia in 1623